-To my surprise, a little black haired girl opened the gate, letting me in.
+To my surprise, a little black-haired girl opened the gate, letting me in.
 I reluctantly moved forward.
-I mean, people knew I was coming out here so I would be safe, right?
+People knew I was coming out here, so I would be safe, right?

 "Edward, get down from there right now!"

-I wondered what kind of creature was perched on my truck, and was even more shocked when something leaped down and stayed sitting like a dog or monkey next to the girl.
+I wondered what kind of creature was perched on my truck, and I was even more shocked when something leaped down and stayed sitting like a monkey next to the girl.
 It was a man.
 I didn't understand what his problem was.

 "I'm so sorry.
-Edward is not in his right mind."
+Edward's not in his right mind."

 The man pouted and then stood up and took a running leap into the trees.
 I watched as he hopped from limb to limb like an animal.